Hi! I’m Jordana Chana Mayim! Welcome to my website!

 This is me in a purple dress.
 (Purple's my favorite color.)

 He lives in Baltimore.
 He doesn’t swim like any of the other fish.
-He has trouble moving one of his fins, but he keeps on swimming.
+He has trouble moving one of his fins, but he just keeps swimming.

 I grew up in a little town just outside of Philadelphia longing to leave it and see the world.
 I also grew up with a pencil forever in my hand and the knowledge that I would one day be a writer.
 Here are the first two books I ever wrote when I was six: